Sir Peter Lampl

 Peter is a board member of Cambridge in America and the St. George’s Society.
 He also serves on the investment committees of two UK charities, Buttle UK, a children’s charity, and the Turner Contemporary Gallery.
 Peter earned an MA in Economics from Cambridge University in 1994.

-Richard was Chairman of Global Corporate and Investment Banking at Barclays.
-He is a member of the Barclays International Executive Committee.
-Richard joined Barclays in 2011 as Head of UK Investment Banking.
-He was appointed Head of EMEA Investment Banking in 2013, before being appointed Co-Head of Global Investment Banking in 2014.
-Prior to joining Barclays, he spent nearly 11 years at Bank of America Merrill Lynch, where he was most recently Head of UK and Ireland Corporate and Investment Banking.
-Prior to Merrill Lynch, he worked at HSBC Investment Banking for 10 years.
+Richard was formerly Chairman of Global Corporate and Investment Banking at Barclays Plc.
+He held a number of roles in his nine years at the firm, including: Co-Head of Global Investment Banking Division; Head of Investment Banking Division for Europe; and, on joining, Head of UK Investment Banking.
+Prior to joining, he spent nearly 11 years at Bank of America Merrill Lynch, where he was most latterly Head of UK and Ireland Corporate and Investment Banking.
+Prior to joining Merrill Lynch, he worked at HSBC Investment Banking for 10 years.

 Senior Partner and Managing Director at Boston Consulting Group London